15 First-Time Homebuyer Mistakes and How to Avoid Them

 Additionally, you should budget for ongoing maintenance and repairs, such as landscaping, utilities and unforeseen expenses.

-In a past survey, we found that 69% of the homeowners we polled felt house poor.
+In a 2024 survey, ConsumerAffairs found that 69% of the homeowners we polled felt house poor.
 House poor refers to homeowners having little left for savings after paying the mortgage and related home costs.

 The best way to avoid buying more home than you can afford is to not shop for a home at the maximum loan limits your lender sets.
-If you are buying a home with a partner, ideally, the monthly mortgage bill won’t rely on both of your incomes, just in case something happens.
+If you are buying a home with a partner, ideally, the monthly mortgage bill won’t rely on both of your incomes, just in case there are any unexpected changes in employment.

 » MORE: What affects your credit score?